 Total Trihalomethanes.
 Total trihalomethanes are chloroform, bromodichloromethane, dibromochloromethane and bromoform as a group.
 They are formed when chlorine used for required disinfection reacts with naturally occurring organic matter in the water.
-Compliance is based upon a running annual average of the previous four quarters of results.
-There was no violation because of the high November result.
-The average was below 80.
-We are presenting the following information on total trihalomethanes in drinking water for information purposes even though there is no violation: Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+We test for this on a quarterly basis, and use a running four guarter average to tell if the levels are above the MCL of 80ug/l.
+We did go over this amount, for two consecutive quarters in August and November, respectively.
+As of February of 2024, we have been below this MCL limit.
+Public notification was sent out in the mail for both occurrences.
+Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 Beginning in 2004 we monitored for trihalomethanes every calendar quarter because of the Stage 1 and Stage 2 Disinfectants/Disinfection By-products Rule.